parsokev/graph_repo/README.md

 > The appropriate shell script will attempt to install and/or update the items listed below
 > when it attempts to build the project locally ***with the exception of Homebrew***.
 >
-> If the expected path to bash does not exist, the script will not run.
-If this occurs,
+> If the expected path to Bash does not exist or is incorrect, the script will not run.
-> either bash does not exist locally or it is located in an irregular path, which can be
+> If this occurs and Bash does exist within the local machine, the top line of the script
-> fixed by manually changing the top line of the script to this path.
+> can be changed to the correct path to Bash locally to allow for the script(s) to be run.

 ### Required Dependencies